 The pros of these countertops won out for me.
 And I do not regret it!

 So hi 🙂 If you’re still here reading this, I’m guessing that you’re not a fan of your countertops and are wondering if this could be a solution.
 My answer is…..yes.
 Yes, it really is.
 BUT with this in mind — if I planned to keep these countertops for years and years to come, I would really factor in upkeep and if it’s something you want for the long term.
 While it feels super strong and durable, I am not sure what upkeep looks like years down the road.
 From those who I have talked with research I have done, an occasional touch-up is to be expected.
-I personally would probably sand them down and do one or two more coats every year to keep it looking nice and clean.
-Just something to think on if you’re considering these for long term counters!
+I actually reached out to Woods & Ivory on instagram before I started this project, and she said she would do it over and over again.
+She gave me the inspiration for this project and gave me the push I needed!

 I haven’t been a fan of our brown countertops since we purchased our home two years ago.
 They are leathered granite, so textured and not shiny.
 We know for certain that we will replace them, but as always, it has to fit into our budget and timeline.
 We estimate 1 – 2 years to save enough to purchase new ones.
 When I saw this appliance epoxy trend starting on bathroom countertops, I started wondering why it wouldn’t work the same on real granite and a larger surface.
 I sent out a couple of messages to people that have done this to their countertops to see how they were holding up for them.
 All responses were… NO REGRETS.
 That it’s solid and durable, but does require a quick touch-up every now and then.
 This gave me the push I needed to really consider this process for my own counters.